 In this single concise lesson, I'm going to demonstrate the various forms of Greek writing.
 Along the way, I'll teach you to write the scripts for yourself.
-You'll also learn how to write and pronounce words and phrases once you've mastered the basics of each form of the alphabet.
-If you find yourself yearning for more practice, consider getting more hands-on time with my thorough, step-by-step workbook called Learn to Write Ancient Greek.
+If you find yourself yearning for more practice with letters, accents, words and phrases, consider getting more hands-on time with my thorough, step-by-step workbook called Learn to Write Ancient Greek.

 The Early Greek Alphabet

-Fortunately, the early form of the Greek alphabet is also the easiest to learn.
+Fortunately, the early form of the Greek alphabet is also among the easiest to learn.
 Let's travel back more than 2000 years.
-Originally, the Greeks wrote in what we call UPPERCASE letters only.
-This includes the epigraphic and monumental script, etched into stone and painted on pottery.
-The early Greeks didn't yet incorporate the diacritics (such as "accent marks") that embellish and complicate later Greek writing.
+Originally, the Greeks wrote in what we call UPPERCASE letters.
+This includes a variety of epigraphic and monumental scripts, which were etched into stone and painted on pottery.
+The early Greeks didn't yet incorporate the diacritics ("accent marks" and "breathing marks") that embellish and complicate later Greek writing.

 |Greek Letters||Greek Letter Names||Pronunciation|